THIS IS THE CLASS PRIOR TO BLOGGING 101

 What will they be putting into a search engine in order to find you?
-I read somewhere that searches come up higher in Google rankings if the name of your site is one of the keywords.
-Even if ‘Compassion letter writing ideas’ seems a boring name for a blog, it’s likely to have greater hits.
-You will need to think about that, otherwise you might be sitting up here in snow blogging land.
+I read somewhere that searches come up higher in rankings if the name of your site is one of the keywords.
+Even if ‘Sponsor letter writing ideas’ seems a boring name for a blog, it’s likely to have greater hits.
+You will need to think about that, otherwise you might be sitting up there in snow blogging land.

-Do you want to blog for Compassion or other great organisation?
+Do you want to blog for your favourite charity / organisation?

-If you think you might like to blog for Compassion, here is the master list of Compassion bloggers.
+If you think you might like to blog for a cause, search out similar bloggers.
 There are some very creative names out there.
 Bounce off some of their inspiration.
-I’ll talk more about blogging for Compassion in my next post.

 Free blogs = longer name